-There is a system of 'report cards' in use at the Senior School and Prep (KS3) used to record adherence to specific academic or behavioural targets.
+There is a system of 'report cards' in use at BHST (KS3) used to record adherence to specific academic or behavioural targets.
 These are designed to track a pupil throughout the day/week where subject teachers provide numerical feedback, which will then be discussed with Form Tutors and/or those i/c of pastoral care.
 There is also a uniform report card which may be used in the Senior School support of pupils who persistently disregard the uniform policy.
 Examples follow in the appendix.